nebfield/snpQT/docs/quickstart/installation.md

 you can run nextflow in your terminal from anywhere.
 Then simply run:

 ```
-$ nextflow run nebfield/snpqt -r v0.1.5
+$ git clone --branch v0.1.5 https://github.com/nebfield/snpQT.git
 ```

-Where `-r v0.1.5` reflects the latest release of `snpQT`.
+Where `--branch v0.1.5` reflects the current latest release of `snpQT`.
 You can find different releases of snpQT on our [releases page](https://github.com/nebfield/snpQT/releases).
 You should see a helpful message in your terminal if everything went well.
 In case you wish to pull the latest changes to the snpQT